ADLINK-IST/opensplice/docs/html/IDLPreProcGuide/_sources/modeslanguages.txt

-The role of the Vortex OpenSplice IDL Pre-processor functionality is expanded in the diagram `C Standalone OpenSplice IDL Pre-processor Details`_, providing more detail about the files generated when provided with an input file (``foo.idl`` this example).
+The role of the Vortex OpenSplice IDL Pre-processor functionality is expanded in the diagram `C Standalone Vortex OpenSplice IDL Pre-processor Details`_, providing more detail about the files generated when provided with an input file (``foo.idl`` this example).

-.. _`C Standalone OpenSplice IDL Pre-processor Details`:
+.. _`C Standalone Vortex OpenSplice IDL Pre-processor Details`:

-.. centered:: **C Standalone OpenSplice IDL Pre-processor Details**
+.. centered:: **C Standalone Vortex OpenSplice IDL Pre-processor Details**

 .. image:: /images/CStandalone_detail.png
    :width: 150mm
    :align: center
-   :alt: C Standalone OpenSplice IDL Pre-processor Details
+   :alt: C Standalone Vortex OpenSplice IDL Pre-processor Details

 The file ``foo.h`` is the only file that needs to be included by the application.
 It itself includes all necessary files needed by the application in order to